crutkas/Deskband11/README.md

 > [!WARNING]
 > 🏗️ under construction.
 Hackathon-tier code 🏗️

+> [!INFORMATION]
+> This project is based on a work w/ Deskband11 and VS Code Pets by @tonybaloney
+> it is a hackathon + hackathon.
+Code from PowerToys needs to be borrowed for getting information about the taskbar to better size stuff up.

 This works by creating a transparent always-on-top WinUI3 window, and parenting it to the taskbar.
 Then we add a clip region to the window to match the content's size, so it doesn't interfere with other taskbar interactions.